What do I need to know about the neck?

 What type of lawyer should I call?

 This type of injury is not always obvious which is why you need to trained individual with experience to assist you in the case.
-At Patton and Patton we are personal injury lawyers here to help.
+At Patton and Patton we are here to help.
 We can quickly set up a free consultation to assist you in the valuation.
 Remember you only have one opportunity to be fully compensated for the injury that has been unfairly inflicted upon you and your family.
 We understand and look forward to talking to you about your case.
 We have experience representing clients in a wide variety of personal injury claims including auto accidents, car crashes, motor vehicle negligence, insurance claims, uninsured claims, hit-and-run matters, drunk drivers, truck accidents, motorcycle accidents or slip and fall cases.
 We have experience in helping individuals who have had head injuries, brain damage, orthopedic injuries, neck injuries, back injuries, herniated disc, broken bones, and a wide variety of other injuries.
 Regardless of the nature of the injury or the type of accident you been involved in, we can help.
 Call for a free case evaluation.

 Kansas and Missouri Personal Injury Accidents: Whiplash Neck Pain